nicholasohjj/tp/docs/UserGuide.md

    - `help`: Opens the help window.
    - `list_students`: Lists all students.
    - `list_lessons n/Jackie` : Lists all lessons under a student or all lessons in the data
-   - `add_student n/John Doe p/91234567 e/johndoe@email.com s/Math`: Adds a new student.
+   - `add_student n/John Doe p/91234567 e/johndoe@email.com a/311, Clementi Ave 2, #02-25 s/Math`: Adds a new student.
    - `add_lesson n/Johnson Kit d/15-09-2026 t/17:00 s/CS2103T` : Adds a lesson.
    - `add_assignment 2 as/CS2103T tP increment d/19-04-2025` : Adds an assignment to a student in the list.
+   - `mark_assignment 2 as/CS2101 CA2` : Marks the assignment under the student as complete
+   - `unmark_assignment 3 as/Science CA2` : Marks the assignment under the student as incomplete
    - `delete_student 1`: Deletes the 1st student in the list.
    - `clear`: Deletes all students.
    - `exit`: Exits the app.